2785/warframe-assistant/README.md

 - The emoji workflow in score verification may be replaced in the future when [this PR](https://github.com/bwmarrin/discordgo/pull/933) on [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo) goes in
 - If more event types were added, the command description in the `/events create` will have a problem due to exceeding word limit
 - Function docs will be added one day (tm)
-- Cache eviction is only done upon successful workflow - if someone initiated a verification dialog and never touched it again, the cache will not be invalidated, this can potentially lead to memory problems

 ## Next steps

 This project is in active-ish development, my next steps are:
-- Hook up redis proper, and / or add proper cache invalidation into the memory cache
 - Put database initialization into the app
 - Support PVP tournament